-If in doubt, check it out before parking – or pay a hefty price - RV Travel
+If in doubt, check it out before parking – or pay a hefty price - My Site

 I told him when he decided to spend the night there that it didn’t seem right.
 If it was legal, why weren’t there several other RVers enjoying this same spectacular view of the Gulf of Mexico?

 My husband is tighter than a wax doll’s ear canal, so he convinced me it was fine.
 When the officer rousted us in the middle of the night and issued a ticket, he pointed out a sign about the size of a small business card.
 I think it bordered on entrapment.
-I could have stayed at the Ritz for that kind of money.
+I could have stayed at the Ritz for that kind of money (well, not quite).

 I have been giving my husband the hot tongue and cold shoulder for a week for trying to put the blame on me.
 Do you think I should be mad at him or the Florida authorities? —Too Old to be Caught Parking in the Panhandle